novalagung/howto/docs/setup-wireguard-vpn-server.md

 - `TZ` → specify the timezone of your location. example: `Asia/Jakarta` or `Etc/UTC`
 - `SERVERURL` → public IP of your linux instance

-Not to forget, map the `/config` path within container to correct path in host.
+Not to forget, map the `/config` path within container to the correct path in host.
 In the example I use `/home/ec2-user/workspace/wireguard/config:/config`.

 Create the container, wait for a few seconds, then check the container logs to see the result.
 Then go to the path where it's pointing to the `/config`.
 Go to the `peers` folder.